Parmeet Sethi

 He made his directorial debut with Badmaash Company (2010) which earned him a nomination for the Best Debutante Director at Zee Cine Awards.

-Life
+Personal life

 Sethi married actress Archana Puran Singh on 30 June 1992.
-They have two sons, Aryamann and Ayushmaan.
+He is 4 years younger than his wife Archana.
+They have two sons.
 He is the cousin of television actress Niki Aneja Walia.

 Career

-Sethi made his Bollywood debut in the award winning film Dilwale Dulhania Le Jayenge (1995), portraying the role of Kuljeet Singh.
+Sethi made his Bollywood debut in the award-winning film Dilwale Dulhania Le Jayenge (1995), portraying the role of Kuljeet Singh.
 The movie went onto became a commercially and critically acclaimed film.
-Subsequently he starred in Diljale (1996) as Captain Ranveer with Ajay Devgn and Sonali Bendre.
+Subsequently, he starred in Diljale (1996) as Captain Ranveer with Ajay Devgn and Sonali Bendre.
 He also starred in the critically acclaimed Punjabi language film Des Hoyaa Pardes (2004).
 The film won a National Award for Best Feature Film in Punjabi.